 The 3 types of separation are:

-• Legal Separation by way of Judicial Separation proceedings and sanctioned by the Court.
+- Legal Separation sanctioned by the Court by way of Judicial Separation proceedings.

-What is the difference between legal separation and a Separation Agreement?
+What is the difference between Judicial Separation and a Separation Agreement?

 The advantages of a Separation Agreement are: